 - There are two types of hormone therapies; one that stops production of hormones that encourage cancer cell growth, and the other impacts on how the hormones interact in the body.3

 Targeted therapy is a specialised form of therapy that targets only cancer cells, leaving healthy cells intact.
 There are a couple of medications that are used to treat ovarian cancer cells, which aim to inhibit (stop) cancer cells from repairing themselves when they get damaged.1

 Our research centre at Icon offers Australia the largest private clinical trials program in cancer research.
 Clinical trials specific to ovarian cancer research can be found here.

-Icon’s collaborative approach to clinical trial research not only enables continual advancement and breakthroughs in ovarian cancer research, but also enables the most up to date treatment options are available to all patients regardless of health insuranc
+Icon’s collaborative approach to clinical trial research not only enables continual advancement and breakthroughs in ovarian cancer research, but also ensures the most up to date treatment options are available to all patients regardless whether they have health insurance.

 - Cancer Australia, Australian Government.
 (2017).
 Treatment options.
 Retrieved on 28th March 2019 from https://ovarian-cancer.canceraustralia.gov.au/treatment